2 posts tagged with "rocky"

 note

-KLONE has a new OS, we upgraded to Rocky Linux from CentOS 8.
+klone has a new OS, we upgraded to Rocky Linux from CentOS 8.

 Background#

-In late 2020, while building the current-generation cluster, KLONE, our previous-generation cluster, MOX, was running CentOS 7 – which was nearing end-of-life support.
-We used the transition to KLONE as an opportunity to deploy CentOS 8, the world’s most popular OS in academic research computing environments.
+In late 2020, while building the current-generation cluster, klone, our previous-generation cluster, MOX, was running CentOS 7 – which was nearing end-of-life support.
+We used the transition to klone as an opportunity to deploy CentOS 8, the world’s most popular OS in academic research computing environments.
 Unfortunately, around the time we were wrapping up KLONE’s software stack, the CentOS project announced [1, 2] a transition of their own: Red Hat unilaterally terminated the development of CentOS as an open-source version of Red Hat Enterprise Linux (RHEL).
 CentOS would become an upstream version of RHEL – in other words, more experimental and ultimately less stable.

 Rocky Linux